A guide to raising addiction treatment

 Having a friend, family member or loved one who’s struggling with addiction can be a uniquely scary, anxious and lonely experience.
 It’s likely a position you never expected to be in, and for which you find yourself entirely unprepared.

-Many of us will find it daunting to have a conversation broaching the subject of addiction.
+Many of us will find it daunting to have a conversation broaching the subject of addiction and raising the possiblity of seeking treatment or attending rehab, commonly described as an ‘intervention’.
 We may feel as though we’re intruding, or be fearful of an angry response.
 But if approached correctly, these conversations can be turning points in the addiction cycle.
 At the very least, they can help us set healthy boundaries and ensure we are not enabling an addiction.

-Below, we’ve outlined 10 tips for maximising your chances of success, and avoiding common pitfalls:
+Below, experts at Sydney’s South Pacific Private treatment center outline 10 tips for maximising your chances of success, and avoiding common pitfalls:

 1) Center yourself, understand your aims

-Make sure you’re clear-eyed about your aim and ensure your approach and responses play a constructive role in achieving that outcome.
+Make sure you’re clear-eyed about your aims and ensure your approach and responses play a constructive role in achieving that outcome.

 Aims may include:

-- Letting them know that you’re aware of their addiction
+- Letting them know you’re aware of their addiction

 - Helping them understand their behaviour or addiction is escalating